Reaching passport control without your passport

 But this does beg the question what would happen if I’d been travelling alone and there’d been no-one to spot my “hold” – I mean “hand” luggage!!
 I guess my bag would have been the last one forlornly circling the carousel but that could have lead to a 30 minute sweaty wait rather than just my self-induced 10 minute one!

 So note to self.
 Keep your passport on you at all times or keep a smaller bag on you for plane stuff which contains your passport.
-I sent a tweet to EasyJet saying they should make sure the customers take their passports out first before any hand luggage goes in to the hold but I haven’t received an answer back yet.
+I sent a tweet to EasyJet saying they should make sure the customers take their passports out first before any hand luggage goes in to the hold.
+I haven’t received an answer back yet.

 Oh well.
 Lesson learnt.
 No rubber gloves.
 No harm done! 🙂

 Has anybody else done something similar on their travels?
+Anybody left their passport in the magazine compartment of the seat in front?